ibm-cloud-docs/dl/faqs.md

 # FAQs
 {: #faqs}

-You can review answers to some frequently asked questions about {{site.data.keyword.cloud}} Direct Link Dedicated.
+You can review answers to some frequently asked questions about {{site.data.keyword.cloud}} Direct Link Dedicated "2.0".
 {:shortdesc}

 ## How does the new Direct Link differ from Direct Link on Classic?
 {: #differentiators}
 {: faq}

-The new Direct Link offering differs from the Direct Link classic infrastructure in that Direct Link is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
+The new Direct Link "2.0" offering differs from the Direct Link classic infrastructure in that Direct Link "2.0" is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
 This design enables native connectivity to VPC and future capabilities without being forced into the classic IaaS network.

-The initial rollout of Direct Link is in the Dallas and Washington D.C. sites.
+The initial rollout of Direct Link "2.0" is in the Dallas and Washington D.C. sites.
 The zone-region model allows for multiple data centers to exist in a single zone.

+The new Direct Link"2.0" offering allows connectivity to both Classic IaaS as well as VPCs, whereas the Classic Direct Link always connects to IaaS network and a global VRF first.
+Classic Direct Link can only reach Classic VPC on a limited basis, and cannot reach VPC Gen 2 at all.

-For more information about the differences between the new Direct Link Dedicated offering and the Classic version, see [How do I know which Direct Link solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order).
+For more information about the differences between the new Direct Link Dedicated "2.0" offering and the Classic version, see [How do I know which Direct Link solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order).
 {: tip}

-## What date is Direct Link available?
-{: #date-available}
-{: faq}

-Direct Link Dedicated is offered as a "limited availability" release for VPC with virtual servers in DAL and WDC multizone regions.

 ## What is planned for Direct Link Exchange?
 {: #exchange-eom}